 Aging is something no one can avoid, so why not embrace the process?
 By focusing on the good, you can shift your thinking about what it means to grow old.
 Focus on what you can do – not on any limitations you may have.
 Instead of feeling like your best years are behind you, enjoy where you are today and look forward to what is to come.
 Sometimes all it takes is a little perspective.

-When it comes to healthy aging, remember that small improvements can help you age with confidence and stay independent longer.
+When it comes to putting these tips for healthy aging into action, remember that small improvements can help you age with confidence and stay independent longer.